 How many should I consign?

 There’s no required quantity for consignment.
 If you’re unsure, we recommend starting with a smaller batch.
-We can always reach out for more if your work sells through.
+We can always reach out for more if your work sells out.

 Since items are typically held for at least 6 months, we encourage you to keep enough inventory on hand for other events or sales during that time.